P-p-H-d/mlib/README.md

        list_uint_clear(list);         /* Clear all the list */
     }

+[ Do not forget to add -std=c99 (or c11) to your compile command to request a C99 compatible build ]

 This looks like a typical C program except the line with 'LIST\_DEF' which doesn't have any semi-colon at the end.
 And in fact, except this line, everything is typical C program and even macro free!